 God’s mission is huge.
 He longs for all the world to come to know him, including our Island.
 We want to be a lighthouse for rural communities all through central PEI.

 Every journey happens one step at a time, and even the smallest step is progress.
-Every step is important, especially the first one.
+Every step is important, especially the next one.
 Big is really just lots and lots of small.